zkjon/live-js/README.md

 ## 🚀 Usage

 ### Writing Code
-1. Write your Python code in the left editor panel
+1. Write your JavaScript code in the left editor panel
 2. Use **Ctrl+Enter** to execute or click the "Run" button
 3. See real-time results in the right output panel

-### Interactive Input
-1. Use `input()` functions in your Python code
-2. When prompted, type your response in the interactive console
-3. Press Enter to submit your input and continue execution

 ### Theme Switching
 1. Click the "Light Theme" or "Dark Theme" button